usmanCOO/BackendRepo/README.md

 * [mysql2](https://github.com/sidorares/node-mysql2) — MySQL client for Node.js.
 Required for Sequelize.
 * [sequelize](https://github.com/sequelize/sequelize) — Sequelize is a promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.

-# Get to know more about Asim's Work
+# Get to know more about Usman's Work

-You can reach out to me at asim@paklogics.com to get a proper quote.
+You can reach out to me at usman@paklogics.com to get a proper quote.
 I offer free consultations over the email and call.
 Please don't hesitate to reach out.